walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/07-disabled-element.md

 ## Expected Behavior

-When we save this file and run it (e.g., `python disabled_elements.py` from the command-line) here is what will happen:
+When we save this file and run it (e.g., `python3 disabled_elements.py` from the command-line) here is what will happen:

 + Open a browser
 + Visit the page